lancaster-university/codal-core/snorfs/README.md

 * 0x80|L0 - add L0 bytes, 1 <= L0 <= 126
 * 0x00|L0, 0x80|L1 = add signextend((L0<<7)|L1) bytes
 * 0x00|L0, 0x00|L1, 0x80|L2 = add signextend((L0<<14)|(L1<<7)|L1) bytes

-### Data row

-Data row has following index data in front and back:

-* for every page 8 bits for page ID; this sits in first page of row
-  * 0x00 - deleted page
-  * 0x01 - no page ID
-  * 0xff - free page
-  * other number - page ID

-* for every page, 16 bit for the next page pointer (a few bits left here); this sits in last two pages of a row
-  * either how many pages down in current row
-  * or row idx + page ID